apache/activemq-nms-openwire/README.txt

 =======================================================================
 Welcome to:
- * Apache.NMS.ActiveMQ : Apache NMS for ActiveMQ Class Library
+ * Apache.NMS.ActiveMQ : Apache NMS for ActiveMQ Client Library
 =======================================================================

 For more information see http://activemq.apache.org/nms

 =======================================================================
-Building With NAnt 0.86-Beta2 http://nant.sourceforge.net/
+Building With NAnt 0.86 see http://nant.sourceforge.net/
 =======================================================================

-A recent nightly build of the NAnt 0.86 beta 2 is required to build Apache.NMS.
+NAnt version 0.86 or newer is required to build Apache.NMS.ActiveMQ.
+Version 0.90 or newer is highly recommended.
 To build the code using NAnt, run:

   nant

 To run the unit tests you need to run an Apache ActiveMQ Broker first then run:

   nant test

 To generate the documentation, run:

   nant doc